 The Minnesota Department of Human Services (DHS) is responsible for coordinating child care assistance appropriations and maximizing the use of federal child care assistance funds.
 DHS establishes standards for county boards to provide child care assistance to eligible families.
-The standards are found in Minnesota Rules, chapter 3400 which:
+The standards are found in Minnesota Rules, chapter 3400, which:

-- defines family eligibility for all child care assistance programs; - provides for payment methods and procedures for child care subsidies; - establishes child care rates; and - establishes administrative responsibilities for counties.
+- defines family eligibility for all child care assistance programs; - provides for payment methods and procedures for child care subsidies; and - establishes administrative responsibilities for counties.